Hard Goods Rhizome Barrier

 Bamboo needs silica!
 To insure a healthy supply of the nutrients needed

 for strong cellular growth and disease resistance.
-Pro-Tekt is 7.8%
+Pro-Tekt is 7.8% silicon.

-plants planted in commercial potting mixes indoors.
+in commercial potting mixes indoors.

 Mix ratio is 1/4 to 1/2 teaspoon per gallon of water.